pieroxy/conkw/doc/GRABBER_EMI.md

 It takes a number of parameters, either in the url or in the body of the POST message if using the content type `application/x-www-form-urlencoded`:

-* `ns`: The namespace, ie: the name of the grabber this value should be injected into.
+* `ns`: The namespace, ie: the name of the grabber instance this value should be injected into.
 * `name`: The name of the metric to ingest
 * `value`: The value of the metric.
 * `type`: The type of the value, either `num` or `str`